Data Storage Guide for Java

 });

 If you try to access a field or property that doesn't exist, the SDK will not raise an error.
-Instead, it will return null
+Instead, it will return null.

 Refreshing Objects

-If you need to refresh a local object with the latest version of it in the cloud, call the fetchInBackground
+If you need to refresh a local object with the latest version of it in the cloud, call the fetchInBackground method on it:

 LCObject todo = LCObject.createWithoutData("Todo", "582570f38ac247004f39c24b");